-Legal Work: LAIP students are involved in real legal work.
+- Legal Work: LAIP students are involved in real legal work.
 The first week, students meet their first clients and have client interviews.
-Students conduct factual and legal reserach, interview clients and witnesses, travel to multiple correctional institutions, and file motions on behalf of clients.
+Students conduct factual and legal research, interview clients and witnesses, travel to multiple correctional institutions, and file motions on behalf of clients.
 With the range of issues inmates face, students get a variety of legal experiences, both criminal and civil.

-Advocacy: Students are advocates for their clients; they are their voice.
-Students strive to obtain justice for their clients.
+- Advocacy: Students strive to obtain justice for their clients; they are their client's voice.
 Students advocate in writing with motions and advocacy letters, and may be able to represent clients at hearings.
 Students interact with courts, opposing attorneys, criminal justice agencies, and prison personnel.

-Individualized Teamwork: Students are the drivers of their experience.
-Although students have their own clients, they are part of a small group, supervised by an attorney.
+- Individualized Teamwork: Although students have their own clients, they are part of a small group, supervised by an attorney.
 Students talk through problems, generate ideas, and offer each other support.

-Produce Results: Students see the results that they achieve for their clients.
+- Produce Results: Students see the results that they achieve for their clients.
 They often see cases to the end.
-Each case offers different challenges, giving students a chance to experience client and the justice system at multiple points.
+Each case offers different challenges, giving students a chance to experience the justice system from multiple perspectives.